-Since its opening in 1967, the collecting of objects and archival materials have enabled the Country Music Hall of Fame and Museum to build the world’s largest and most significant collection of materials documenting and preserving country music, its history, and culture from folk roots to the present.
-These collections are the foundation of our exhibitions, online digital archive, educational and public programs, publications, and are vital for study and research.
+Since opening in 1967, the Country Music Hall of Fame and Museum has been collecting objects and archival materials.
+The museum has built the world’s largest and most significant collection of materials documenting country music and its culture, from its folk roots to the present.
+These collections are vital for study and research and are the foundation of the museum’s exhibitions, online digital archive, educational programs, and publications.

 The Country Music Hall of Fame® and Museum has in its holdings numerous cataloged photographs, moving images, sound recordings, printed materials, and objects related to the history of country and American folk music.